 - Remove the apple seeds but keep the core intact.
 The end slices will be rounded to cut the bottom off so they lie flat.

 - Get a knife and cut a line at the bottom of the apple, thick enough so a popsicle stick can get in there.

 - Put the 4 ounces of bittersweet chocolate and 1 teaspoon of coconut oil in a microwave-safe bowl.

 - Microwave for 30 seconds at a time and stir in between until it’s melted and smooth.

 - Dip half of the apple slices completely in the bittersweet chocolate and place it on the baking sheet.

 - Then microwave the 4 ounces of white chocolate and 1 teaspoon of coconut oil in a microwave-safe bowl and microwave for 30 seconds at a time and stir in-between until it’s melted and smooth.

-- Then place the last half of the apple slices in the white chocolate until completely covered and add on the baking sheet.
+- Then place the last half of the apple slices in the white chocolate until completely covered and add to the baking sheet.

 - Let them sit at room temperature so the chocolate thickens for about 20 minutes.

 - If you have any leftover chocolate it’s time to use it for the spiderwebs!
-If you don’t have any chocolate left, microwave some until its melted.
+If you don’t have any chocolate left, microwave some until it is melted.